Read and rate the best solutions below by giving them a "thumbs up".

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

-I have about ten empty wine bottles and would love a crafty way to reuse them.
-I was thinking of using dishwashing liquid and putting the bottles on my windowsill, but what kind of "top" would I use?
-Any suggestions would be appreciated.
-(I'm starting to look like a lush.)
+I have about ten empty wine bottles and would love a crafty way to reuse the.
+I was thinking of using dishwashing liquid and putting the bottles on my windowsill, but what kind of "top" would i use?